oguzbilgic/oguzbilgic.github.com/about.md

 code.
 It has to be simple, efficent, organized and sexy.
 Sometimes I spend hours or days, just to make my code look better.

-I make a clean OS X install every 4 months(semester), because I hate messy things.
-I have a shell script that configures everything automatically.
-It almost removes everything and install bare minimum applications and packages.
+I reinstall my os frequently, because I don't like messy things.
+I have a shell script that removes everything and installs bare minimum apps and packages.
 I do not like using any native applications except google chrome.
 I pay too much attention for tiny details.